Masmiseim36/nxpSDK/boards/evkmimxrt1064/driver_examples/adc_etc/adc_etc_hardware_trigger_conv/readme.txt

 The log below shows the output of the hello world demo in the terminal window:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 ADC_ETC_Hardware_Trigger_Conv Example Start!
-ADC_DoAntoCalibration() Done.
+ADC_DoAutoCalibration() Done.
 Please press any key to get user channel's ADC value.
-ADC conversion vaule is 107 and 3882
+ADC conversion value is 107 and 3882
-ADC conversion vaule is 103 and 3884
+ADC conversion value is 103 and 3884
-ADC conversion vaule is 104 and 3880
+ADC conversion value is 104 and 3880
-ADC conversion vaule is 88 and 3890
+ADC conversion value is 88 and 3890
-ADC conversion vaule is 88 and 3890
+ADC conversion value is 88 and 3890
-ADC conversion vaule is 88 and 3890
+ADC conversion value is 88 and 3890
-ADC conversion vaule is 104 and 3882
+ADC conversion value is 104 and 3882
-ADC conversion vaule is 104 and 3882
+ADC conversion value is 104 and 3882
 ...
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~